Mark Perrenoud

 A Little Bit About Me

 We were first attracted by the granite in this part of the hills and have been living in Custer County since 2021.
-We have been paying property taxes in Custer County since 2006.
+We have paid property taxes in Custer County since 2006.
 I feel invested in the community.

 I enjoyed being a student and believe that we should learn over our lifetime.
 There is a lot yet to learn to serve on the Board.
 I have developed leadership skills through being President of the SD Psychological Association on several occasions.
 I completed the most recent Custer Area Economic Development Corporation’s - IMPACT Leadership Development Class.
-I am a part of the newly formed Communities that Care prevention project.
+I am a part of the Custer Community Rise and Thrive prevention project.
 I have some teaching experience.
 In the 1990’s I taught classes for the SDSU West River Graduate Center.

 The Custer School District Policy Manual describes how the parents, the community, and the Board work together.
-Although I do not have a child enrolled in the school district, I can listen to parent’s concerns and I believe in my responsibility to still support the school district with my property taxes.
+Although I do not have a child enrolled in the school district, I can listen to and address parent’s concerns.
+I believe in my responsibility to still support the school district with my property taxes.

 • This is not a time to take on additional expenses.
-The federal government (with congressional approval) is likely disbanding the Department of Education and this financial support is less clear and reliable.
-The Department of Education and other departments are stopping educational grants, and there will likely be a less than smooth transition to the State taking on these additional responsibilities.
-The State is contributing less financially to school districts.
-The 2025 legislature did not try to increase the proposed insufficient 1.25 percent increase to school districts.
-The school funding formula is under review by a legislative summer study group and may be changed.
-The state’s support to education is not keeping up with inflation.
-Staff benefits continue to be more costly.
+The federal government (with congressional approval) is disbanding the Department of Education and this financial support is less clear and reliable.
+The Department of Education and other departments are stopping educational grants, and there will likely be a disjointed transition to the State taking on these additional responsibilities.
+The State is contributing less financially to school districts and is not keeping up with inflation.
+Staff benefits continue to be much more costly.
+Our tight budget is resulting in reducing our staff.

 • Our teachers are underpaid relative to other states and South Dakota’s target teacher compensation package.
 A pay increase should be a priority for the Board once the financial picture becomes more clear and predictable.